SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/configuring-agent.md

 <tbody>
 <tr>
 <td>modbus.serial.port</td>
 <td>This is the type when your Modbus device is recognized as a serial interface by the Linux kernel, for example, /dev/ttyACM0.
-In this case, you also need to inform the agent about the serial port your device is mounted as: modbus.serial.port=/dev/ttyACM0 or modbus.serial.port=/dev/ttyUSB0</td>
+In this case, you must also inform the agent about the serial port your device is mounted as: modbus.serial.port=/dev/ttyACM0 or modbus.serial.port=/dev/ttyUSB0</td>
 <td>modbus.serial.port=/dev/ttyACM0</td>
 </tr>
 <tr>